abhinaykorukonda/momentum-strategies/reports/report.md

 Other ways of acheiving sector neutrality is to subtract each stock's signal value with its respective average sector signal value.
 While this ensures that our signal is neutral to sectors, it doesn't ensure equal weightings of sectors in the portfolio.

-The optimization strategy can also be enhanced by adding additional constraints in the problem.
+The optimization strategy can also be enhanced by adding additional constraints related to sector-neutrality in the problem.
 But we will not be discussing those methods in this report

 ## Technical Implementation